 The Nemarluk Preschool opened on the 14 April, 1998, after much work by families of young children with special needs.
-It is operational during school terms, five mornings a week between 8.00am and 11.00am, and four afternoons between 12.00pm and 3:00pm.
+It is operational during school terms, four mornings a week between 8.00am and 11.00am, and four afternoons between 12.00pm and 3:00pm.
 Each class, of approximately 5-6 students, has a Teacher and Special Education Support Officer who can be contacted through the Nemarluk School office.

 The Preschool is a collaborative program involving School Support Services: Early Childhood Intervention Team, Carpentaria Early Intervention Services, and Nemarluk School.
 Students must meet specific criteria to enroll in the Preschool.
 This criteria is identified in the DECS "Enrolment of students with disabilities in special schools and special centres, 2011".
 Our Preschool program also complies with the Early Years Framework (DEEWR).